cds-snc/rcmp-report-a-cybercrime-alpha-documentation/_pages/en/prototypes.md

 # Learning by building and testing

-In Alpha, we focused primarily on building and testing prototypes with users, learning from them, and iterating based on what we learned.
 By putting something tangible in front of people who have been affected by cybercrime or fraud, we were able to learn about what they need and adjust prototypes to address more of those needs.

 You can find an overview of the prototypes built, tested, and iterated on, below: